 The FSB and the other SSBs therefore agreed to undertake a study to investigate the intended and unintended consequences of the reforms, given the authorities' objective of promoting central clearing.
-The study follows an earlier review of the topic published in 2014.6 It will help to inform the relevant SSBs as they identify and deliver adjustments and perform further analysis, where appropriate, bearing in mind the original objectives of the reforms.
+The study follows an earlier review of the topic published in 2014.
+It will help to inform the relevant SSBs as they identify and deliver adjustments and perform further analysis, where appropriate, bearing in mind the original objectives of the reforms.
 The final responsibility for deciding whether and how to amend a particular standard remains with the body that is responsible for issuing that standard or policy.

-This consultative report sets out the findings of the DAT study, for public comment.
-The final report will be completed in late 2018.
+This report sets out the findings of the DAT study.